Wisdom Teeth or Third Molars

 By the age of 18, the average adult has 32 teeth; 16 on the top and 16 on the bottom.
 Each one having a specific name and function.

-Because a typical mouth only grows large enough to hold 28 teeth without significant crowding, it can become extremely painful when 32 teeth try to fit into a mouth that only wants to hold 28.
+A typical mouth only grows large enough to hold 28 teeth without significant crowding.
+This is why it can be painful when 32 teeth try to fit into a space made for 28 teeth.
 These four extra teeth are called your third molars, or “wisdom teeth”.

 A time when you have (hopefully) accumulated some wisdom.
 Or at least feel like you have.